 Under Dogs endorse a superlative night headlined by comedienne Lou Sanders’ cat-loving character Pattie Brewster, as also features modest Canadian Mae Martin, he-poet AF Harrold and Oxford kook Iszi Lawrence.
 Info here.

-TODAY’S CLASSICAL MUSIC CHOICES
+TODAY’S MUSIC CHOICES

 Don Giovani – An ENO Undress performance, London Coliseum, 15 Nov